A Comprehensive Beginner’s Guide to Futures Contract

 Financial derivatives are complex financial instruments that derive their value from an underlying asset.
 They are commonly used for hedging against potential price fluctuations, speculating on future price movements, or simply gaining exposure to certain asset classes.
 One popular type of financial derivative is the futures contract.

 A futures contract is a legally binding agreement between two parties to buy or sell an asset at a predetermined price and date in the future.
-The underlying asset can vary, including like oil or , financial instruments like stocks or bonds, or even market .
+The underlying asset can vary, including like or , financial instruments like stocks or bonds, or even market .

 For beginners, understanding the basics of futures contracts is crucial.
 They provide an opportunity to participate in the financial markets without directly owning the underlying asset.
 Instead, investors can speculate on the future price movement of the asset, either by taking a long (buy) or short (sell) position.